enyeartc/NYC_Yellow_Cab/README.md

 Data from 2009 to 2015 can be downloaded from the [NYC Taxi & Limousine Commission](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml), however it does not include the vehicle medallion or driver hack license information.

 ## Data Pre-Processing
+The taxi trip and fare data needed to be merged for analysis, a program was writen to see if the pickup time data ordering is the same in both datasets.
+If the data ordering in both datasets is the same then a Pandas concat function can be used to merge the large datasets together.
+* This is the code to check the ordering between the trip and fair data
+*